This, one and only Excellence in Broadcasting Network, and we are happy to have you with us.

 What's your source?

-Obama has more debt added to the national debt in 19 months than all of the country from the founding to rake.
+Obama has more debt added to the national debt in 19 months than all the country from the founding to Reagan.

-Well, here right is Terry Jeffrey at uh Cybercast News Service.
+Well, here right is Terry Jeffery at Cybercast News Service.

-In the first 19 months of the Obama regime, the federal debt held by the public increased two and a half trillion dollars, which is more than the cumulative total of the national debt held by the public.
+In the first 19 months of the Obama regime, the federal debt held by the public increased $2.5 trillion, which is more than the cumulative total of a national debt held by the public.

 That was amassed by all presidents from George Washington through Ronaldo's Magnus.